gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 - intermediate to advanced at React
 - frontend developer
-- prefer using a search engine and/or `ctrl + f` to find things on the gatsbyjs.org site
+- prefer using a search engine and/or `ctrl/cmd + f` to find things on the gatsbyjs.org site

 Looking for: